Teksta versija

 1) the name and address of the managing authority or the co-operation institution;

-2) addressee - a project applicant;
+2) addressee - the project applicant;

 3) the finding of facts;